 We’d already mentioned that the Wild Atlantic Way is the longest defined coastal route in the world.
-And it’s only natural that along it, there are some awesome spots for surfing.
+And it’s only natural that along with it, there are some awesome spots for surfing.
 Strandhill and Enniscrone in County Sligo are great if you’re a beginner, while experienced surfers will love Inch Strand in County Kerry – home to one of the longest waves in Europe.

-With so many beaches on the west coast of Ireland having small waves, it’s also an opportunity to try stand up paddleboarding.
+With so many beaches on the west coast of Ireland having small waves, it’s also an opportunity to try to stand up paddleboarding.
 Complete beginners will find the ease of transporting and inflatable paddle boards the most convenient way to enjoy this awesome sport!

 Get to know the capital city, Dublin

 No trip to Ireland is complete without visiting the capital of Dublin.
 Nowhere is Irish hospitality more apparent, with a wealth of bars and restaurants to choose from and sample a delicious Irish stew and soda bread – washed down with a pint of Guinness, of course.
 A night out in the Temple Bar district will introduce you to ceilidh bands and good times.

 Dublin isn’t all about eating and drinking though – it’s home to some of Ireland’s most famous attractions.
 Don’t miss Dublin Castle, the 12th century Christ Church Cathedral, and Kilmainham Gaol.